anystore.util

 dump_json(obj, clean=False, newline=False)

-Dump a python dictionary to json bytest via orjson
+Dump a python dictionary to json bytes via orjson

 Parameters: